Daran Ponter

-Daran Mark Ponter (born 20 February 1968) is a New Zealand local-body politician who on the 30th of October 2019 succeeded Chris Laidlaw as the chair of the Greater Wellington Regional Council.
+Daran Mark Ponter (born 20 February 1968) is a New Zealand local-body politician who on 30 October 2019 succeeded Chris Laidlaw as the chair of the Greater Wellington Regional Council.

 Biography

 Early life

 Ponter was born in Kitwe in Zambia's Central Province, Zambia.
 Soon after his birth his family relocated to Birmingham, United Kingdom and then to Copenhagen, Denmark.
 In 1973 they moved to Suva, Fiji where he attended Veiuto Primary School.
 Arriving in New Zealand in 1980, Ponter attended Palmerston North Intermediate Normal School, followed by Palmerston North Boys High School.
 He was an American Field Service exchange student to Kuala Lumpur, Malaysia in 1985/86.
 He studied sociology and geography at Massey University.
 He was a Massey scholar in 1989.
 After graduation he obtained a Masters of Public Policy from Victoria University of Wellington.
 Before politics he worked as a regional planner in the Bay of Plenty and public policy adviser in various ministries in Wellington, most notably Te Puni Kōkiri.
 Later, he established and continues to run an independent public policy consultancy with his wife Vickie.

 Between 2000 and 2004 Ponter was instrumental in leading the establishment of the Maori Television Service for Te Puni Kokiri.
 Ponter has worked on seven Treaty of Waitangi settlements, including the settlement for the Waikato River and the Port Nicholson Block settlement in Wellington.
 He also led the negotiation of seven regional aquaculture agreements to recognise Maori commercial interests in aquaculture.
 In 2000 he was private secretary to Parekura Horomia, Minister for Maori Development, and in 2018, private secretary to Nanaia Mahuta, Minister for Maori Development.